 You can get up to five SIMs on one contract, each with generous individual allowances and with extra value discounts that increase with the number of SIMs.

-The beauty of it is you'll get one bill for all the family and you can set individual caps for each child.
-Find out more about Family SIM here.
+The beauty of it is you'll get one bill for all the family and you can set individual spend caps for each child, track how much data, minutes and calls they have made and even what choose what features they can access.
+Read more in: Why BT Mobile is best for families.

 What about social networking?